camunda/camunda-docs-manual/content/reference/dmn11/feel/language-elements.md

     <td>include</td>
     <td><code>[1..10]</code></td>
     <td>
-      Test that the input value is greater then or equals the start value and less then or equals the end value.
+      Test that the input value is greater than or equal to the start value and less than or equal to the end value.
     </td>
   </tr>
   <tr>